Mahatabe/MCM-Group-LTD./README.md

 # OfficeManagementSystem
-It is a simple java project foe management of office.
+It is a java project foe management of office.
 It contains two login:
 1)Employee login
 2)Admin login